-When you start out on your plant based journey you will undoubtedly feel overwhelmed at first simply because there is so much information out there, but there is also a lot of misinformation.
-And all you really want to do is to keep things as simple as possible, especially if you’re the type who doesn’t have lots of time to spare to fiddle around in the kitchen for hours: You want easy to prepare, simple food right?
+When you start out on your plant based journey you will undoubtedly feel overwhelmed, simply because there is so much information out there; but there is also a lot of misinformation.
+And all you really want to do is to keep things as simple as possible right, especially if you’re the type who doesn’t have lots of time to spare fiddling around in the kitchen for hours because of a busy life and work commitments.

-This post will show you how easy plant based food combining for nutritionally complete meals is, and once you know the basic rules you will soon be making healthy choices naturally and knocking up highly nutritious meals without batting an eyelid.
+This post will show you how easy plant based food combining for nutritionally complete meals can be, and once you know the basic rules you will soon be making healthy choices naturally, and knocking up highly nutritious meals at a moments notice.

-You would have to be living on another planet not to have heard all the hype about the vegan and plant based eating movement going on right now.
-It’s tipped to be the hottest food trend for 2019, which is great news not just for us, but the environment in general, and therefore our whole planet.
+You would have to be living on another planet not to have heard all the hype around the vegan and plant based eating movement sweeping the right now.
+It’s tipped to be the hottest food trend for 2019, which is not just great news for our health, but the environment in general and therefore our whole planet.

-But, for the purpose of this post I’m going to focus on the absolute amazing health benefits that a diet high in plants has on us humans.
-Our bodies function just fine and in fact flourish on plant foods, that is as long as we get all the nutrients we need, and also understand the important food combining rules such as those in this post.
+For the purpose of this post, I’m just going to focus on the absolute amazing health benefits that a diet high in plants has on humans.
+Our bodies function just fine, and in fact flourish on plant foods as long as we get all the nutrients we need, and also understand the important food combining rules that are outlined in this post.

 - MUCH MORE ENERGY

 - STRONGER IMMUNITY

 - GLOWING SKIN

 - LESS CHRONIC INFLAMMATION AND EASING OF INFLAMMATORY DISEASES

 - LESS RISK OF MOST DISEASES IN GENERAL